- Title: Maestro Series: Jakob Bangsø

 All in all, I hear a guitarist on this recording who plays flawlessly and perfectly finished and, in Aquarelle in particular, communicates the message well.

-I was surprised to read on the cover that the recordings were not made in the studio in Nordhorn, but in the church of Dråby just north of Ebeltoft in Jutland.
+I was surprised to read on the cover that the recordings were not made in the studio in Nordhorn.
+Instead, it was made in the church of Dråby just north of Ebeltoft in Jutland.
 Indeed, a classic Danish country church with a beautiful interior.
 With the disadvantage of a certain distance in the recording, everything seems a bit further away.
 That turned out to be a disadvantage for the intimacy of this recording.